trinistr/dicey/README.md

 8 => 1
 ```

 Hmm, this looks normal, doesn't it?
 But wait, why are there two 2s in a row?
-Turns out that not having one of the sides just causes the roll frequencies to slightly dip in the middle.
+Turns out that not having one of the sides just causes the roll weights to slightly dip in the middle.
 Good to know.

 But what if you had TWO weird D4s?
 ```sh